maksimdrachov/zephyr-rtos-tutorial/docs/2-introduction/rtos-basics.md

 ## How does an RTOS work and what are some key concepts?

 Ok, so now that I've hopefully convinced you of the *use* of an RTOS, let's start by taking a look at *how* this all works.
 The first and most fundamental part of an RTOS is the **kernel**.
-The kernel is responsible for scheduling CPU time for each particular task so that they *appear* to be happening simultanously.
+The kernel is responsible for scheduling CPU time for each particular task so that they *appear* to be happening simultaneously.
 The particulars of how this scheduling algorithm (or also called: **scheduler**) works is not important for now.

 Each **thread** (or task) will use registers and memory as it executes.
 The whole of these processor registers and stack (memory) compromise the **context** of that particular thread.
 Once the RTOS decides to switch the thread and run something else, it will need to first *store* context away and then *load* in the context for the thread it wants to run next.
 This process is called **context switching**.